VitorFigueiredoResearch/Baryon-Convolved-Effective-Potential/README.md

 H1 **is**:
 - a frozen phenomenological baseline
 - a reproducible numerical experiment
-- a falsifiable testbed for nonlocal baryon–potential coupling
+- a falsifiable testbed for nonlocal baryon potential coupling

 The model uses **global parameters** shared across the entire galaxy sample.
 No per-galaxy tuning is permitted.